Unity-Technologies/2d-extras/Documentation~/PipelineTile.md

 ## Usage

-Set up the Pipeline Tile by selecting the Sprites that are displayed depending on the number of Tiles bordering the Sprite.
+In the Pipeline Tile editor window, set up the Pipeline Tile by selecting the Sprites that are displayed depending on the number of Tiles bordering the Sprite.

 ![Pipeline Tile Editor](images/PipelineTileEditor.png)

-Then paint the Pipeline Tile onto the Tilemap with the [Tile Palette](https://docs.unity3d.com/Manual/Tilemap-Palette.html) tools.
+Then [paint](https://docs.unity3d.com/Manual/Tilemap-Painting.html) the Pipeline Tile onto the Tilemap with the [Tile Palette](https://docs.unity3d.com/Manual/Tilemap-Palette.html) tools.

 ![Scene View with Pipeline Tile](images/PipelineTile.png)